OCCIRF/OpenCloudComputingIncidentResponseFramework/examples/communication.md

 # Communication Examples
-These examples can help the incident response team to easily contact customers or colleagues inside the organisation.
+These examples can help the incident response team to easily contact customers or colleagues inside the organization.

 1. [Internal communication](#internal-communication)
    1. [Affected internal user without direct impact](#affected-internal-user-without-direct-impact)